szintakacseva/mlhelper/README.md

 * `plot.histogram` - Histogram of a factor feature in a df
 * `preprocess.NAs` - Handling missing values in a df
 * `rmse` - Calcuates the Root Mean Squared Error
+* `multiplot` - multiple plots in a specified layout for ggplot objects

 ### Data sets:
 * `weather`